Prion Island

 Prion Island is an island 2.4 km north-northeast of Luck Point, lying in the Bay of Isles, South Georgia.
 It was charted in 1912-13 by Robert Cushman Murphy, American naturalist aboard the brig Daisy, and so named because he observed prions on the island.
+It has no permanent population due to lack of infrastructure.

 The island has been designated as a Specially Protected Area by the South Georgia Government, due to its rat-free status and breeding wandering albatrosses.
 Access is by permit, in that the island must be specifically named on the visit application and permit.
 A boardwalk with two viewing platforms was built in February/March 2008 to prevent erosion of the access gully and trampling of prion burrows.
 Wandering Albatross population counts are conducted annually.
-Because it is rat-free it is a breeding area for South Georgia pipits and burrowing petrels.
+Due to being rat-free, it is a breeding area for South Georgia pipits and burrowing petrels.
+Prion island has wildlife such as Giant Petrels, Gentoo penguins, and Southern elephant seals.

 Access

 Visits are restricted as described in the GSGSSI Information For Visitors document as follows: